neurodata/neurodata.io/content/about/funding.md

 in a specific region: the auditory cortex.

-#### Project Title: NeuroNex Technology Hub: Towards the International Brain Station for Accelerating and Democratizing Neuroscience Data Analysis and Modeling
+#### NeuroNex Technology Hub: Towards the International Brain Station for Accelerating and Democratizing Neuroscience Data Analysis and Modeling
 **1707298 (Vogelstein)**: 07/01/2017 - 06/30/2019
 *NSF, 16-569 Neural System Cluster*, $246,773

 We propose to lower the barrier to connecting data to analyses and models by providing a coherent cloud computational ecosystem that minimizes current bottlenecks in the scientific process.

-#### Project Title: What Would Tukey Do?
+#### Would Tukey Do?
 **FA8750-17-2-0112 (Priebe)**: 10/01/2016 - 09/30/2020
 *DARPA*, $52,448